Cabinet Refacing vs. Cabinet Refinishing

 Why Cabinet Refacing is an Excellent Choice

-In this two-part blog post, we will explain the difference between cabinet refacing and cabinet refinishing.
+In this blog post, we will explain the difference between cabinet refacing and cabinet refinishing.
 This will help homeowners understand why Midwest Kitchens recommends cabinet refacing instead of painting or refinishing kitchen cabinets.
 We will also describe how cabinet refacing will improve the overall appearance of your kitchen.

 What does the Cabinet Refacing Process Entail?

 Cabinet refacing is a process that retains the existing “cabinet box,” but removes all of the exterior materials.
 In other words, we remove the kitchen cabinet doors, drawer fronts, hinges, and moldings, while retaining the structure of the interior cabinet box.
 Next, we prepare and cover the surfaces of the cabinet box (sides, bottom and face-frame) with real hardwoods.
 The wood covering will match brand new kitchen cabinet doors, drawer fronts, drawer boxes and moldings.

 Finally, we install brand new kitchen cabinet doors and drawer fronts, custom-made to fit the existing cabinet openings.
 We also install brand-new hardware, hidden hinges and moldings.
 The homeowner selects the style and color of the cabinetry from a wide variety of the latest kitchen styles.

 What are the Advantages of Kitchen Cabinet Refacing?